Dr Jasmine Bruce

 Her main areas of research interest include: Restorative justice, Facilitation, Conferencing processes (for juvenile and adult offenders, and victims of serious crime), Professional practice and socialisation, The legal profession, Mental health and wellbeing, and Qualitative research methods (interviews and participant observation).

-Poynton S; Chan J; Vogt M; Grunseit A; Bruce J, 2018, 'Assessing the effectiveness of wellbeing initiatives for lawyers and support staff', University of New South Wales Law Journal, vol. 41, pp. 584 - 619
+Poynton S; Chan J; Vogt M; Grunseit A; Bruce J, 2018, 'Assessing the Effectiveness of Welbeing Initiatives for Lawyers and Support Staff', University of New South Wales Law Journal, vol. 41, pp. 584 - 619

 Rossner M; Bruce J, 2018, 'Trajectories and typologies of pre-sentence restorative justice rituals', Australian and New Zealand Journal of Criminology, vol. 51, pp. 502 - 518, http://dx.doi.org/10.1177/0004865817749263